Kurokesu/ar0234-v4l2-driver/README.md

 > ```

 #### Verify the rpicam-apps Build
-Verify that `rpicam-apps` has been rebuilt correctly by checking the version:
+Verify that `rpicam-apps` was rebuilt correctly by checking the version:

 ```bash
 rpicam-hello --version